danschw/phage_e/README.md

-Analuses related to genome of phage E
+Analyses related to genome of phage E